Funding4HomeCare

 Factoring works completely differently.
 It’s not about taking on new debt; it’s about getting access to the money you’ve already earned, just much faster.
 Think of it as a cash flow tool, not a loan.
 Instead of borrowing new money, you’re simply unlocking the cash that’s tied up in your outstanding invoices.
 This fundamental difference is why so many home care agencies find it to be a better solution.
 Let’s break down the key differences between factoring and traditional bank funding so you can see which option makes the most sense for your agency.

-How Factoring Differs from a Bank Loan
+Factoring vs. a Traditional Bank Loan

 The biggest difference between factoring and a bank loan is simple: a loan is debt, and factoring is not.
 When you take out a bank loan, you’re borrowing money that you have to pay back over time with interest.
 This loan shows up as a liability on your company’s records, which can make it harder to get other financing in the future.